top of page

 Below are photos from right behind Togwotee Lodge:

-Dog-friendly spots are Mormon Row and The Wedding Tree.
+There are endless opportunities to capture iconic and epic photos with or without your dog while visiting Grand Teton National Park.
+Most of the cool shots can be captured from the main highway and pullout spots!
 These are easily accessible from the highway, so you can drive up for sunrise or night shoots if you are brave enough!
 I opted for the middle of the day.
 They give expansive views of the Grand Teton mountains and lots of wildlife.
+To make your photos really stand out, plan to bring rancher hat, western boots, or flannel; really anything that can add to the vision you want to create!

-The Wedding tree is a great place to launch outside of the national park no-fly zone to get a good view of Grand Teton National Park (the walk from the parking lot is less than 5 minutes).
+The Wedding tree is a great place to launch your drone outside of the national park no-fly zone to get a good view of Grand Teton National Park (the walk from the parking lot is less than 5 minutes).
 If you try to fly anywhere closer and your drone won't be able to take off due to no-fly zones.
-Other spots I did not have the time to visit were Green River (about 2 hours from Jackson) where you can ideally get some great drone photography.

 Hiking in Grand Tetons National Park